fletchel/DL2-CALM/blogpost.md

 Figure z
 ### Textual consistency

-Figure m shows Textual consistency plotted against delta values; for the shown measure, we observe a similar trend to that of the authors.
+Figure m shows Textual consistency plotted against delta values; for the shown confidence measures, we observe a similar trend to that of the authors.
 We do not see a convergence of consistency values as delta increases, which is likely due to the smaller model that we used.
 ![image info](./plots/calibration/delta_vs_dissimilarity_textual.png)
 Figure m